On This Page

 How Can Therapy Help You with Personal Growth?

-Psychology isn’t exactly short on theories about what causes personal growth.
+Therapists have many theories about what causes personal growth.
 Most of these theories are based on the idea of the subconscious.

 You can get walled off from your real thoughts and feelings for a lot of reasons.
 One of the big ones is other people.
 Even if they don’t say they think something is wrong with you, your friends, parents, and partners can react in ways that make you feel guilty or ashamed for feeling, thinking, talking, or acting the way you do.

 Even if your family or home life is encouraging, the social pressures you encounter when you go to school or work can cause you to start shutting down.
+First, you learn not to tell others what you really think.
+Eventually, you might get to the point you don’t even know what you really think or feel anymore.
+You just do what’s expected of you and feel a little numb.
+And tired.

 Therapists can help by guiding you to and through your subconscious.
 They can help you find the lost parts of you so you can put the puzzle of self back together.
 They can scare the monsters out of your mental closets and arm you with what you need to defeat them.
 They can guide you in your journey to uncover desires, passions, and dreams you buried so deeply it would have been almost impossible to find your way back to them on your own.